engie-new-business/technicaldoc/advanced/transaction-relay.md

 # Transaction relay
 To relay your transactions we use the concept of meta-transactions.
 Meta transaction are based on the principle of off-chain message signing for on-chain use.
-A user will sign a message representing its transaction intent.
-Then the message is sent to a relayer that will have the responsability to relay the message that will be executed on chain by a smart contract.
+A user sign a message representing its transaction intent.
+The message is sent to the Rockside Relay API that include the message a transaction and send it to be executed on chain by a smart-contract.

 ![Relay overview](https://raw.githubusercontent.com/rocksideio/technicaldoc/master/images/tx-relay-overview.png)